PedroHercules/PedroHercules/README.md

 </div>

 - 🔭 I’m currently working as a Software Development Intern at inspireIP
-- 🌱 Learning and practicing JavaScript, NodeJS and VueJs
+- 🌱 Learning and practicing NestJS, NodeJS, VueJs and Solidity
+- 🚀 I'm currently looking to reach Junior developer level

 ##
 <br>